How to File Probate in Washington State

 Valuation of Assets

 The PR needs to gain access to and put a value on all of the decedent’s assets.
-You would prepare an inventory of the deceased’s belongings and put a value on every significant asset as of the day the person died.
+You would prepare an inventory of the deceased’s belongings and put a value on every significant asset as of the day of the decedent’s death.

 Handle Any Debts